i-RIC/gui_user_manual/source/04/04/02_pointcloud_data.rst

 **Description**: Remove triangles with long edge from TIN.

-When TIN is generated generated, triangles with long edge are sometimes generated in area in which there is not points.
+When TIN is generated, triangles with long edge are sometimes generated in area in which there is not points.
 Using this function, you can remove such needless triangles.